 Medical treatment in developed countries like New Zealand is more expensive because it uses different techniques with more advanced and costly equipment.
 Therefore it’s impossible to compare with developing countries.
 In the developing world, a manual and more cost-effective technique is used that doesn’t require the expensive technology but achieves the same result.

 In New Zealand we’re fortunate to have a public health system that’s adequate for fighting illnesses related to eye health.
-Our focus is in the Pacific where four out of five people who are blind don’t need to be, and where there are chronic shortages of eye doctors and nurses.
+Our focus is in the Pacific where 9 out of 10 people who are blind don’t need to be, and where there are chronic shortages of eye doctors and nurses.

 If you require treatment we strongly suggest getting in touch with your local hospital or general health practitioner.

-Yes we are, all donations of $5 and over are tax deductable.
+Yes we are, all donations of $5 and over are tax deductible.
 A full list of deductible gift recipient endorsed entities is available here.